allegroai/clearml-docs/docs/configs/clearml_conf.md

 * Set the PyTorch resolving mode.
 The options are:
   * `pip` (default) - Sets extra index based on cuda and lets pip resolve
-  * `none` - No resolving
+  * `none` - No resolving.
+Install PyTorch like any other package
-  * `direct` - Use the previous parsing algorithm that does the matching and downloading
+  * `direct` - Resolve a direct link to the PyTorch wheel by parsing the pytorch.org pip repository and matching the automatically detected cuda version with the required PyTorch wheel.
+If the exact cuda version is not found for the required PyTorch wheel, it will try a lower cuda version until a match is found

 ---